11.20.2007

 1/2 cup chopped celery

-12 oz. gluten-free linguini or spaghetti (such as Tinkyada), cooked according to package directions, rinsed, drained
+12 oz. gluten-free linguini or spaghetti cooked to al dente (still firm), rinsed, drained

 3 cups hand-torn cooked free-range organic turkey pieces